 MWA, The Leading Integrated Marketing And Talent Solutions Company, Renews Learning And Development Contracts With Top Malaysian Institutions

+(MENAFN- ACN NewsWire) MWA, the Leading Integrated Marketing and Talent Solutions Company, Renews learning and Development Contracts with Top Malaysian Institutions

-(MENAFN- GlobeNewsWire - Nasdaq) KUALA LUMPUR, MALAYSIA, Oct.
-28, 2024 (GLOBE NEWSWIRE) -- Mogul Works Asia ("MWA"), a leading integrated marketing and talent solutions company in Southeast Asia, is proud to announce the renewal of its learning and development contracts with some of Malaysia's most renowned institutions.
+KUALA LUMPUR, Oct 29, 2024 - (ACN Newswire) - Mogul Works Asia ("MWA"), a leading integrated marketing and talent solutions company in Southeast Asia, is proud to announce the renewal of its learning and development contracts with some of Malaysia's most renowned institutions.
 This marks a continuation of Mogul Works Asia's efforts to support local upskilling programs as part of the nation's strategy to cultivate a highly skilled and adaptable workforce.

 The renewed partnerships emphasize Mogul Works Asia's commitment to delivering high-quality learning and development solutions that cater to the needs of Malaysia's evolving economic landscape.
 Among the organizations that have extended their collaboration with Mogul Works are Khazanah Nasional, Touch 'n Go, CGC, Sime Darby, Sunway Group, Kenanga Investment Bank, and the Employees Provident Fund of Malaysia (KWSP), all of which are integral to Malaysia's growth plans.